tubearchivist/tubearchivist/docs/Settings.md

 All third party integrations of TubeArchivist will **always** be *opt in*.
 - **API**: Your access token for the Tube Archivist API.
 - **returnyoutubedislike.com**: This will get return dislikes and average ratings for each video by integrating with the API from [returnyoutubedislike.com](https://www.returnyoutubedislike.com/).
+- **SponsorBlock**: Using [SponsorBlock](https://sponsor.ajay.app/) to get and skip sponsored content.
+If a video doesn't have timestamps, or has unlocked timestamps, use the browser addon to contribute to this excellent project.
+Can also be activated and deactivated as a per [channel overwrite](Settings#channel-customize).
 - **Cast**: Enabling the cast integration in the settings page will load an additional JS library from **Google**.
     * Requirements
         - HTTPS